Canon 20D vs XT

 Both the 20D and the XT have been discontinued, but can regularly be found used on eBay.
 The 20D was replaced by the Canon 30D, while the XT was followed by the Canon Xti.

-So what is the bottom line?
-Which of the two cameras – the Canon 20D or the Canon XT – has the upper hand?
+So what conclusions can be drawn?
+Is the Canon 20D better than the Canon XT or vice versa?
 The listing below highlights the relative strengths of the two models.